- About UNK

 The Department of Criminal Justice is committed to preparing students for challenging and exciting careers within federal, state, county, and city justice systems.
 Serving students since 1975, the department has the largest number of majors of any single discipline within the College of Natural and Social Sciences.
-Located in Founders Hall, the Department of Criminal Justice provides quality instruction in preparing students for careers in law enforcement, corrections, and juvenile justice professions.
+Located in Warner Hall, the Department of Criminal Justice provides quality instruction in preparing students for careers in law enforcement, corrections, and juvenile justice professions.

 Career possibilities include: